astudentinearth/darkwrite/docs/BUILDING.md

 ...should drop a `.dmg` somewhere in `src-tauri/target/release`. **Note that the .dmg is not signed, so Apple might complain about unidentified developer.
 You can create an exception in System Preferences.**

 # Updating manual builds
 Darkwrite dependencies may get updated as a part of project progression.
 Therefore I recommend running `npm install` before every compilation to ensure correct node dependencies are available.
-I also recommend updating your Rust toolchain and Node.JS/npm from time to time.
+I also recommend updating your Rust toolchain and Node.JS / npm from time to time.
 (If you are on Linux and installed Rust, node or npm using your package manager, they should get updated automatically with your system.)